aspnetzero/documents/docs/en/Clustered-Environment.md

 ASP.NET Core provides different kind of caching features.
 [In-memory cache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory) stores your objects in the memory of the local server and is only available to the application that stored the object.
 Non-sticky sessions in a clustered environment should use the [distributed caching](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed) except some specific scenarios (for example, you can cache a local CSS file into memory.
 It is read-only data and it is the same in all application instances.
 You can cache it in memory for performance reasons without any problem).

-[ASPNET Boilerplate caching system](https://aspnetboilerplate.com/Pages/Documents/Caching) extends [ASP.NET Core's distributed cache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed) infrastructure.
+[ASPNET Boilerplate caching system](https://aspnetboilerplate.com/Pages/Documents/Caching) extends [ASP.NET Core's in-memory cache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory?view=aspnetcore-6.0) infrastructure.
 It works in-memory by default.
 You should configure an actual distributed cache provider when you want to deploy your application to a clustered environment.
-ASPNET Boilerplate provides built-in redis implementation.
+ASPNET Boilerplate provides built-in Redis implementation.
 It is already implemented in ASPNET Zero.
 You should go to the `[YOURAPPNAME]WebCoreModule` and uncomment following code.

 _[YOURAPPNAME]WebCoreModule.cs_
 ```csharp